THINGS TO SETTLE BEFORE MARRIAGE (3)

 She felt so terrible.
 She still could not believe that she actually fornicated.
 Her mind was troubled.
 She knew she had to settle it with God.
 She prayed till she sensed a relief.

 She then called the “man in her life”.
 She began to express regrets and said such would never happen again.
 The man smiled and said to her, “It is no big deal”.
-He may be bearing a Christian name but he had no Christian values.
+He may bear a Christian name, but he had no Christian values.
 She ran for her life but not without a life-time lesson learnt.

 Beloved, one of the things that you must settle before marriage is simple: Do we share the same value system?
 Values are the “Why” behind our “What”.
 “What did you do?” is not as deep as “Why did you do it?”

-Your value system is a portrait of the lines that you will never cross.
-For instance, you can have a value system that says “No matter what, family must stay together”.
+Your value system is a portrait of the lines you will never cross.
+For instance, you can have a value system that says, “no matter what, family must stay together”.
 So when you get a job offer in Switzerland, you know your home cannot be in Sagamu.
 Whatever will separate you from your family receives an absolute “No”.

-Hence, you will find it hard marrying a person who believes more in taking opportunities that brings the family financial leverage even if it means the husband or the wife has to be a shuttling spouse- 3 weeks away, 3 days around.
-You must clarify your values.
+Hence, you will find it hard to marry a person who believes more in taking opportunities that brings financial leverage to the family.
+Even if it means the husband or the wife has to be a shuttling spouse- 3 weeks away, 3 days around.
+You must clarify your values!

-A lot of folks get married before they realise that there are questions about value systems that they never asked nor answered.
+Many folks get married before they realise there are questions about value systems that they never asked or answered.
 They only assume that they have the same values.

-You believe that buying party clothes is a sign of showing commitment to friendship but your spouse believes that there are other ways of showing such commitment- clarify your values.
+You believe that buying party clothes is a sign of showing commitment to friendship, but your spouse believes there are other ways of showing such commitment- clarify your values!

 Abraham showed us how important value systems are in his conversation with Eleazar just before getting a wife for Isaac.

-Can you imagine the pain in Moses’s family because of the issue of circumcision?
+Can you imagine the pain in Moses’ family because of the issue of circumcision?
 For Moses, it was a covenant but for Zipporah, it was pure wickedness.
 Is your value system the same?